 What is Modern Authentication?

-Using modern authentication for Office 365, CloudM Migrate can connect to your Azure AD account using a certificate instead of a password.
+Using Modern Authentication for Microsoft 365, CloudM Migrate can connect to your Azure AD account using a certificate instead of a password.
 The certificate will only have access to the required permissions to perform migrations.
-Modern authentication will soon be a requirement from Microsoft.
+Modern Authentication will soon be a requirement from Microsoft.

 What is MFA?

-Multi-factor authentication is a policy that can be applied to an Office 365 account.
+Multi-factor authentication is a policy that can be applied to a Microsoft 365 account.
 This policy requires the account owner to verify login attempts with a second device of their choosing.

 Authenticating CloudM Migrate

-In order to grant CloudM Migrate permissions to your Office 365 environment, you need to register an application into Azure AD.
+In order to grant CloudM Migrate permissions to your Microsoft 365 environment, you need to register an application into Azure AD.
 This can be automated by CloudM Migrate.

 In order to grant CloudM Migrate permissions to migrate Sharepoint site assets (including Notebooks), you need either an account password (for accounts without MFA enabled), or an application password (for accounts with MFA enabled).